24 hours

-Discover Rottnest Island by bicycle and experience over 63 beaches and 20 bays as you explore this unique A Class Reserve.
+Discover Rottnest Island by bicycle and experience over 63 beaches and 20 bays as you explore this unique A-Class Reserve.
 Cycling is environmentally friendly and a fun recreational activity for all ages.
-As Rottnest Island has essentially no cars, cycling is one of the best ways to get around the Island.
+As Rottnest Island has no private vehicles, cycling is one of the best ways to get around the Island.
 Experience Rottnest like the locals do!

 Public transportation options are available nearby